Bob Merrick (footballer, born 1917): Return to Fitzroy

 Merrick was again used a forward in his second stint at Fitzroy, starting in a forward pocket for the first two rounds of the season, against St Kilda and Collingwood.
 He was 19th man in Fitzroy's round three win over North Melbourne and came on in the last quarter to replace and injured Clen Denning.
 In round four, against Richmond, Merrick played as a centre half-forward, later going to the back pocket to play on Jack Dyer.

 Retirement

-His war injuries, which left him with shrapnel in his lungs, however proved to be affecting him too much and he was forced to retire on the advice of doctors.
+Merrick's war injuries, which left him with shrapnel in his lungs, forced him to retire on the advice of doctors.